the-red-feather/thesis/P1/thesis-context-definition.md

   - relatively hard to 'publish' the tools to end-users.

 > [JF]: The main problem with Qgis is how ui heavy and static it is.
-People often quickly reach for other appoaches such as python + geopanda's, to have a more direct relationship with the geodata, and to create processes which can be reused, rather than to create one map, and one map only.
+People often quickly reach for other approaches such as python + geopanda's, to have a more direct relationship with the geodata, and to create processes which can be reused, rather than to create one map, and one map only.

 <br><br><div class="page">

 # Solution

 > [JF]: I need to rephrase this.
-Not : _the goal is to build an application_ But: _the goal is to explore the possibility of improving client-side geoprocessing_
+Not : _the goal is to build an application_ But: _the goal is to improve client-side geoprocessing_

 This research intents to solve both problems by researching and developing a new geodata processing application.
 The first problem will be solved by making the application run in a web browser, and by using `WebAssembly` to make this environment access the libraries needed for professional geoprocessing.
 The second problem will be solved by making this application operable by means of a visual programming language.
 The aim of this research is to give give both geomatics experts & non-expert users alike an effective and ergonomic way to process and visualize geodata client-side in a web browser.
 The research question is: _"How to create an `effective` and `ergonomic` web-geo-VPL?"_

 <!-- Duality -->
 The qualities `effective` and `ergonomic` are important to re-emphasize.
 They refer to the two problems this research simultaneously attempts to tackle.
 This is also reflected in the two main categories of sub-research questions.
 This duality is a necessity since  both the two problems as well as these two aspects are interrelated (the Q/A will cover more).

 <!-- Method -->
 The most direct way to answer the main question is to practically design and create the type of application suggested, and analyse its effectiveness and ergonomics afterwards.
 Many design decisions will occur, and these will be documented within the written thesis.

+> This Method needs expanding

 # Research Question